YamamotoLabUCSF/CollatedMotifs/README.md

 Python 3 Libraries (required) and virtual environment (optional)

-You are now ready to install an **additional Python module** that CollatedMotifs.py requires for operation.
+You are now ready to install **additional Python modules** that CollatedMotifs.py requires for operation.
 These Python modules can be installed using one of the following two options:

-* Option A) Utilizing the pip3 command to automatically download the required libraries from the Python Package Index repository ([PyPI](https://pypi.org/)) (https://pypi.org/) and install them into your primary Python 3 directory from the requirements file 'CollatedMotifs_requirements.txt'.
+* Option A) Use the pip3 command to automatically download the required libraries from the Python Package Index repository ([PyPI](https://pypi.org/)) (https://pypi.org/) and install them into your primary Python 3 directory from the requirements file, 'CollatedMotifs_requirements.txt'.
 This method is the most simple to execute and will be outlined first.

-* Option B) Installing a Python **virtual environment** (self-contained 'directory' with all the Python modules needed to run CollatedMotifs.py).
+* Option B) Install a Python **virtual environment** (self-contained 'directory' with all the Python modules needed to run CollatedMotifs.py).
 This method retains your original Python 3 install unchanged, protecting it from any possible library version conflicts that may arise from installing or updating the CollatedMotifs.py required libraries.

 ##### <span style="color:mediumturquoise">Libraries in default Python</span>